-This module will be taught in Autumn 2018 by Carol Rutter and delivered by one 1.5 hour seminar per week, consisting of a mini-lecture followed by seminar discussion of the week's play text.
-Students should sigh up for one seminar slot.
-Seminars will be offered on Mondays, 10.00 - 11.30 and Tuesdays 2.00 - 3.30.
+This module will be taught in Autumn 2018 by Carol Rutter and delivered by one 2-hour hour seminar per week, consisting of a mini-lecture followed by seminar discussion of the week's play text.
+Students should sign up for one seminar slot.

 1. Thomas Kyd, The Spanish Tragedy